-Holidays to Cilento will introduce you to one of Italy’s best kept secrets.
-Located on the west coast, one of the more remote parts of the Campania region, it’s around an hour’s drive from Naples.
+Holidays in Cilento will introduce you to one of Italy’s best kept secrets.
+Located on the west coast, Cilento is one of the more remote parts of the Campania region, but is only around an hour’s drive from Naples.

 In complete contrast to the magnificent Certosa is the equally splendid Valle delle Orchidee (Valley of the Orchids) in Sassano, a pretty little village in the national park.
 With over 100 varieties of orchids, which generally begin to bloom in April, the area is awash with colour.
-In addition to the orchids, the park as a whole is home to around 1,800 species of native plants.
+In addition to the orchids, Cilento and Vallo di Diano National Park as a whole is home to around 1,800 species of native plants.

 The closest airport to Cilento is Naples (NAP), which is approximately 3 hours from Cilento.
 Direct flights to Naples airport (NAP) are available from Birmingham, Bristol, East Midlands, Edinburgh, Glasgow, Leeds, Liverpool, London Gatwick, London Luton, London Stansted, Manchester and Newcastle and take approximately 2 hours 45 minutes.